 We fully expect that these codes will eventually be updated to fully reflect the vast innovation that is taking place in housing today.
-New insulation materials and new technologies will push the envelope as we enter a new era in which the carbon footprint of a home is calculated along with its efficiency.
+New yurt insulation materials and new technologies will push the envelope as we enter a new era in which the carbon footprint of a home is calculated along with its efficiency.
 Values are changing to reflect the need for conservation of resources, and we see this very clearly with the “small home movement”.
-We are very proud to be a part of this change.
+We are very proud to be a part of this change (check out our very own eco-yurt).
 Small homes can be efficient, safe and beautiful.
 Getting your local building department on board for your project can be challenging, but well worth it in the end.
 Keep in mind you are probably helping to pave the way for other yurt owners, and other homes that do not fit your typical American Dream home.

 2015 INTERNATIONAL BUILDING CODE SECTION 104: DUTIES AND POWERS OF BUILDING OFFICIAL

 104.10 Modifications.
 Wherever there are practical difficulties involved in carrying out the provisions of this code, the building official shall have the authority to grant modifications for individual cases, upon application of the owner or owner’s representative, provided the building official shall first find that special individual reason makes the strict letter of this code impractical and the modification is in compliance with the intent and purpose of this code and that such modification does not lessen health, accessibility, life and fire safety, or structural requirements.
 The details of action granting modifications shall be recorded and entered in the files of the department of building safety.